*Updated May 20, 2020

 “Phew!
 At least I have it more together than that person!”

-It’s a symptom of my upbringing.
-I was always taught that things happen to people by their own making.
+Society teaches us that things happen to people by their own making.

 - You embarrassed yourself?
 You’re uninformed.

 - Failed at something?
 You weren’t properly prepared.

 - Aren’t enjoying your time off?
 You’re clearly trying to be miserable.

 It happened because YOU DESERVED IT.

 And the worst part is that we believe it of ourselves as well.
 Whenever something goes wrong in our lives, we begin to doubt.